directdecisions/ddclient-rs/README.md

 A client library for accessing the [Direct Decisions](https://directdecisions.com) v1 API.
+This API enables implementation of preferential votings, backed by [Schulze method](https://en.wikipedia.org/wiki/Schulze_method).

-You can view Direct Decisions API v1 docs here: [https://api.directdecisions.com/v1](https://api.directdecisions.com/v1)
+You can view Direct Decisions API v1 docs [here](https://api.directdecisions.com/v1).

 This is an asynchronous Rust client using `reqwest`.
 The plan in the future is to also provide a blocking(sync) version and a support for other HTTP clients as well.